Leon the tourguide

 "And it shall come to pass, that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the Lord of hosts, and to keep the Feast of Booths."

 The booth symbolizes a universal home.
-By building a Sukkah and living in it for 7 days, instead of in his regular home, a Jew symbolically goes out of his national boundaries to live among the rest of mankind.
+By building a Sukkah and living in it for seven days instead of in his regular home, a Jew symbolically goes outside his national boundaries to live among the rest of mankind.

-In Succot the Jew is putting himself in the virtual position of being hungry and homeless and giving the rest of mankind an opportunity to show its humanity by helping to give the Jew shelter.
+In Succot, the Jew is putting himself in the virtual position of being hungry and homeless and giving the rest of mankind an opportunity to show its humanity by helping to provide the Jew shelter.

-On Passover and Pentecost Jews celebrate that they became a nation.
-On Tabernacles Jews celebrate their equality with other nations.
+On Passover and Pentecost, Jews celebrate that they became a nation.
+On Tabernacles, Jews celebrate their equality with other countries.

 Universalism requires individualism.
-At Passover with the exodus from Egypt and at Pentecost, by receiving the law on Mt.
-Sinai the Jew became a clearly identifiable individual national entity.
-On Sukkot they became a part of the universal brotherhood of nations.
+At Passover, with the exodus from Egypt and at Pentecost, by receiving the law on Mt.
+Sinai, the Jews became a clearly identifiable individual national entity.
+On Sukkot, they became a part of the universal brotherhood of nations.

 These events, namely, the Exodus from Egypt and the receiving of the Ten Commandments at Mt.
-Sinai, fixes the national character of the Jewish people.
+Sinai, fix the national character of the Jewish people.

-Once they have a clear picture of who they are and know and are proud of their own national heritage then they can join the rest of the nations and live at harmony with them.
+Once they have a clear picture of who they are, know and are proud of their national heritage, they can join the rest of the nations and live in harmony with them.

-Succot symbolizes the identification by each nation of the distinctive characteristics of other nations.
-When a nation identifies and respects the customs and history of its neighbor then it can live in harmony with that nation.
+Succot symbolizes each nation's identification with the distinctive characteristics of other countries.
+When a nation identifies and respects the customs and history of its neighbour, it can live in harmony with that neighbour.

-As long as a nation exists on earth that thinks its way is the only right way and all other ways are wrong it will try to make war to bring other nations over to its way of thinking and we won't have peace.
+As long as a nation exists on earth that thinks its way is the only right way and all other ways are wrong, it will try to make war to convert other nations to its way of thinking, and we won't have peace.

-Peace can only be achieved when we accept the differences of each other and not try to make everybody like ourselves or try to make ourselves like others.
+Peace can only be achieved when we accept each other's differences and do not try to make everybody like us or try to make ourselves like others.

 We all live in the house of the Lord.
 The world is His house.